Nazi Party: Rise to power: 1925–1933

 Despite these strengths, the Nazi Party might never have come to power had it not been for the Great Depression and its effects on Germany.
-By 1930, the German economy was beset with mass unemployment and widespread business failures.
+By 1932, the German economy was beset with mass unemployment and widespread business failures.
 The Social Democrats and Communists were bitterly divided and unable to formulate an effective solution: this gave the Nazis their opportunity and Hitler's message, blaming the crisis on the Jewish financiers and the Bolsheviks, resonated with wide sections of the electorate.
 At the September 1930 Reichstag elections, the Nazis won 18% of the votes and became the second-largest party in the Reichstag after the Social Democrats.
 Hitler proved to be a highly effective campaigner, pioneering the use of radio and aircraft for this purpose.
-His dismissal of Strasser and his appointment of Goebbels as the party's propaganda chief were major factors.
+His dismissal of Otto Strasser and his appointment of Goebbels as the party's propaganda chief were major factors.
 While Strasser had used his position to promote his own leftish version of national socialism, Goebbels was completely loyal to Hitler, and worked only to improve Hitler's image.

 The 1930 elections changed the German political landscape by weakening the traditional nationalist parties, the DNVP and the DVP, leaving the Nazis as the chief alternative to the discredited Social Democrats and the Zentrum, whose leader, Heinrich Brüning, headed a weak minority government.
 The inability of the democratic parties to form a united front, the self-imposed isolation of the Communists and the continued decline of the economy, all played into Hitler's hands.
 He now came to be seen as de facto leader of the opposition and donations poured into the Nazi Party's coffers.
 Some major business figures, such as Fritz Thyssen, were Nazi supporters and gave generously and some Wall Street figures were allegedly involved, but many other businessmen were suspicious of the extreme nationalist tendencies of the Nazis and preferred to support the traditional conservative parties instead.